 I’m assuming there’s more to OTT than Netflix and HBO.

 Of course.
-CBS, Showtime and Lifetime have all announced or launched over-the-top video services.
+CBS, Showtime and Lifetime have over-the-top video services.
 And those are just the TV networks.
-Online video companies such as YouTube, Vimeo and AOL are also hoping to play a greater role in the new OTT landscape.
+Online video companies such as Hulu and YouTube are angling for the TV business with their own versions of an internet-based TV service.

 What about Sling TV?